 The $95,710 grant will fund assisted listening systems at the City Hall Hearing Room, City Council Chambers, and the Great Room at the Senior Center.
 Assisted listening systems will provide enhanced sound for all, and accommodations for those with hearing loss and impairments.
 A $2,000 match from the city’s disability revolving fund, funded by fines from parking in handicap-accessible parking spaces without proper tags, helped leverage this grant.

 The $15,000 grant will fund a study of how to improve accessibility to the city’s Connecticut River Greenway, especially to the new beach there that formed just a few years ago.
 The city saw a dramatic increase in public use of river swimming areas, including at the Connecticut River Greenway.
 This project will help the city manage the use to serve all populations.
 The project is in conjunction with a larger Community Preservation Act funded project to examine five river swimming areas, four on the Mill River and one on the Connecticut River.

-Both projects were recommended during the city’s Americans with Disabilities Transition planning and were recommended by the city’s Disability Committee.
+Both projects were recommended during the City’s Americans with Disabilities Transition planning and were recommended by the City’s Disability Commission.

 City Accessibility Improvement Projects